This topic describes the best practices of X-Engine, which uses a tiered storage architecture.

 For more information, see DingTalk secures App Store top rank with X-Engine.

 Manage image space for Alibaba Group

 Most of the metadata of the images that are stored in the image space is text.
-Such metadata includes URL attributes.
+The metadata includes URL attributes.
 X-Engine provides a prefix compression algorithm that is best suited to this scenario.
-This algorithm works with the compact page-based storage format and other common compression algorithms to compress this metadata at a high compression ratio.
+This algorithm works with the compact page-based storage format and other common compression algorithms to compress the metadata at a high compression ratio.
 After the image space service is migrated from InnoDB to X-Engine, the disk usage drops by six sevenths.

 In addition to saving petabytes of disk space, X-Engine offers a stable rate of transactions per second (TPS) that is comparable to the TPS provided by InnoDB.
-X-Engine also offers a response latency that is acceptable to online businesses.
+X-Engine also offers a response latency that is acceptable to online services.